glagnar/objectdetection/README.md

-    ├── usbcam-test             # Test that your camera is attached, and usable through Docker ├── python-test             # Test that OpenCV is able to reach your camera, also through Docker ├── tpu-test                # Test that OpenCV works, and the Edge TPU device works, also though Docker ├── LICENSE
+    ├── usbcam-test             # Test that your camera is attached, and usable through Docker ├── python-test             # Test that OpenCV is able to reach your camera, also through Docker ├── tpu-test                # Test that OpenCV works, and the Edge TPU device works, also though Docker ├── drone-detection         # Fully functional microservice for avoidance on drones.
+Transmits via. socket to a ROS bridge service.
+    ├── LICENSE
     └── README.md